-The one thing that can rapidly stop an interesting conversation or dampen any romantic moment would be bad breath.
+One thing that can rapidly stop an interesting conversation or dampen any romantic moment is bad breath.
 Even great movie stars have to worry about it.
-Clark Gable was notorious for having bad breath and it was something that his co-star, Vivien Leigh, complained bitterly about during the making of Gone with the Wind.
+Clark Gable was notorious for having bad breath, and it was something that his co-star, Vivien Leigh, complained bitterly about during the making of Gone with the Wind.

-The mouth has many sources of malodour.
+The mouth has many potential sources of malodour.
 Faulty restorations are a common cause often leading to an associated foul taste.
-Old leaking fillings, poor fitting crowns and food impaction sites are a breading ground for bacteria that cause bad breath.
+Old leaking fillings, poor-fitting crowns and food impaction sites are a breeding ground for bacteria that cause bad breath.

-The most frequently overlooked source being the posterior area of the tongue.
-This is also the area mostly missed during routine dental hygiene.
+The most frequently overlooked source is the back of the tongue.
+This posterior area of the mouth is frequently neglected during dental hygiene routines at home.

 The bacteria found between the teeth are also very likely to cause bad breath.
-These bacteria can also be associated with gum disease.
-People with poor interdental hygiene are more likely to develop gum disease, making bad breath a possible sign of gum disease.
+People who neglect to floss and brush correctly and develop interdental plaque are more likely to develop gum disease, making bad breath a possible sign of gingivitis or periodontal disease.

 Other sources of bad breath

-Many non-oral conditions such as lung infections, metabolic dysfunctions and biochemical disorders can result in bad breath, but all these account for only a small fraction of cases.
-Bad breath has also been considered a diagnostic indication of diabetes.
+Many unrelated conditions such as lung infections, metabolic dysfunctions and biochemical disorders can result in bad breath, but these account for only a small fraction of cases.
+Bad breath is also considered a diagnostic indication for diabetes.

-Odours from foods such as garlic, onions and alcohol are external sources of odour.
-Some of which are retained in the mouth and some carried in the blood stream.
-These are then released through the skin or the breath for long periods.
+Strong odours from foods such as garlic, onions and alcohol are external sources of odour.
+Some of these are retained in the mouth, and others carried in the bloodstream.
+These are then slowly released through the skin via perspiration, or via the breath.

-In most cases bad breath can effectively be prevented through proper dental treatment and effective oral hygiene and tongue cleaning.
+In most cases, you can effectively prevent bad breath with proper dental treatment, effective oral hygiene and tongue cleaning.